 All mainstream schools must appoint a teacher to be their SENCo.

-The role of the SENCo is crucial for early years settings in supporting early identification and intervention for children with special educational needs and will be a useful contact for parent/carers who have any concerns about their child’s development.
+The role of the SENCo is crucial for early years settings in supporting early identification and intervention for children with special educational needs and or disabilities and will be a useful contact for parent/carers who have any concerns about their child’s development.

 The type of responsibilities a SENCo has are:

-Overseeing the day-to-day operation of the school’s SEN policy.
+Overseeing the day-to-day operation of the school’s SEND policy.

 - Supporting the identification of children with special educational needs.

-- Liaising with parents of children with SEN.
+- Liaising with parents of children with SEND.

 - Liaising with other providers, outside agencies, educational psychologists and external agencies particularly for children receiving support.
-Ensuring that the school keeps the records of all pupils with SEN up to date.
+Ensuring that the school keeps the records of all pupils with SEND up to date.

 When to consult a SENCo